nweii/Blog/src/posts/2022/Rethinking our discourse about the social web.md

 <footer><cite><a href="" target="_blank"></a></cite></footer>
 </blockquote>

 I don't mean to sound corny, but social media is ideology in the same way.
-The current models:
+The current models…
 - Assign value to actions/engagement in a way that's optimized more for advertisers & companies than for people
 - Establish templates for us to express ourselves
 - Turn "visibility" into something that's less about existing and more about self-branding